 Mr. Petroskey was also Vice President of Public Affairs for Occidental Petroleum Corporation (Oxy), the nation’s fourth largest energy company.
 He worked mostly with Oxy’s five general managers throughout California and other key senior-level managers on challenging legislative and regulatory issues, local community engagement, public education, and charitable contributions.

-Mr. Petroskey is a member of numerous Boards, including the Dallas Citizens Council, Dallas Medical Resources, Educate Dallas, The Alfalfa Club of Washington, D.C., and Clayton Kershaw’s Challenge.
-He is also a Senior Fellow at the Center for the Study of the Presidency and Congress in Washington, D.C.
+Mr. Petroskey is a member of numerous Boards, including the Dallas Citizens Council, The Salvation Army of DFW, Dallas Medical Resources, Educate Dallas, SMU’s Lyle School of Engineering, The Alfalfa Club of Washington, D.C., the Texas Rangers Baseball Foundation, Clayton Kershaw’s Challenge, and the Dallas Mavericks Advisory Council.

 Mr. Petroskey and his wife, Ann, both graduates of Michigan State University, have been married since 1978.
-They have three grown children: Kathleen, an SMU graduate living and working in Dallas; Frank, a Tufts University graduate living and working in New York City; and Claire, a College of Charleston graduate living and working in Charleston, SC.
+They have three grown children: Kathleen, an SMU graduate living and working in Dallas; Frank, a Tufts University graduate living and working in London; and Claire, a College of Charleston graduate living and working in Charleston, SC.

 We welcome your questions and comments.
 To request more information about area businesses or to share an idea, contact us: